sa6ds/saadsadouk.com/src/app/content/blog/from-script-to-saas.md

 # Launch and Beyond

 With payments resolved, I prepared the product for the official launch.
 I posted the app on Product Hunt, shared updates through X and Discord, and made it official.
-Flipassist went live at [flipassist.app](https://www.flipassist.app/).
+Flipassist launched at [flipassist.app](https://www.flipassist.app/).
 It's now operational and growing with a community of over 100 users all over the world.

 What started as a simple script to calculate sneaker profits has evolved into a full-stack reselling toolkit.
 This journey from a basic script to a launched SaaS taught me that true software development isn't linear; it's a process of refining ideas, adapting to user needs, and building systems that last.

 <br/>

 Thanks for reading!
-If you'd like to see a more detailed look at how I built the app, the app is open source and the PR's are available on [GitHub](https://github.com/sa6ds/flipassist/pulls?q=) with pics of how the app looked at each step of the way.
+If you'd like to see a more detailed look at how I built the app, the app is open source and the PR's are available on [GitHub](https://github.com/sa6ds/flipassist) with pics of how the app looked at each step of the way.